-Note: pulmonary valve not shown SYMPTOMS OF MITRAL REGURGITATION CAN INCLUDE:
+Note: pulmonary valve not shown

+MITRAL REGURITATION CAN CAUSE ANY OF THE FOLLOWING SYMPTOMS:

 - Shortness of breath

 - Fatigue

 - Coughing

-- Lightheadedness
+- Lightheadedness/fainting

 - Swollen feet or ankles

 - Excessive urination

+- Inability to exercise

+If you're experiencing any of these symptoms, talk to your doctor.
 Left untreated, mitral regurgitation may lead to congestive heart failure and eventually death.

 THE MITRAL VALVE AND MITRAL REGURGITATION

 The mitral valve is the valve between the left atrium and left ventricle of your heart.
 In a normally functioning mitral valve, blood flows in a single direction between the left atrium and left ventricle.
 When your mitral valve's two leaflets (or flaps) do not close properly, some blood flows backward through the valve back into the left atrium.
-This is called mitral regurgitation (or MR).
+This is called mitral regurgitation (or MR) and may also be referred to as a leaking heart valve.

 To compensate and keep blood flowing through the body, the left ventricle pumps harder.
-This strain can lead to other heart complications.
+This strain can lead to other heart complications which can be more serious if there is heart failure present.

 THERE ARE 2 TYPES OF MITRAL REGURGITATION (MR) One type of mitral regurgitation is called primary MR (also called degenerative or organic).
 It is caused by an abnormality in the mitral valve itself.
 Primary MR can be related to age, a valve abnormality present from birth, heart disease, coronary artery disease, or a history of rheumatic fever.
 The other type is called secondary (or functional) mitral regurgitation.
-It is caused by heart disease that leads to an enlarged left ventricle.
+It is caused by heart disease that leads to an enlarged left ventricle which prevents the valve from closing properly.
+This enlarging of the ventricle is most common in heart failure patients.